othegagan/celebrity_vault_assignment/README.md

 -   React Hook Form : For form validation
 -   TanStack Query: For data fetching and caching

-## Features
+## Key Features 🔥

--   View, edit, and delete celebrities
+-   💫 View, edit, and delete celebrities
--   Search for celebrities by name
+-   🔍 Search for celebrities by name
--   Dark mode support
+-   🌓 Adaptive Light and Dark Modes
--   Mobile responsiveness
+-   📱Mobile responsiveness

 ## Getting Started